Do NOT follow this link or you will be blocked from the site!

 Meet Eryn & the Team

 The jungle is where I started to wake up to my body’s participation in nature.
-I walked through it barefoot every day with an old man named Junebaba who had grown up deep inside the jungle and who became my friend.
+I walked through it barefoot every day with an old man named Junebaba who had grown up deep inside the jungle and became my friend.
 We walked silently, slowly, listening.
 I started to really feel the earth.
 The insects sang in my blood.

 The business has been more successful and fulfilling than I could have envisioned.
 My vision now is to help more and more people convert their yards to native plant gardens, and to do more more activism and education.

-Franz (he/him) – RLD apprentice, project management
+Franz (he/him) – Project Manager

 Born and raised in the foothills outside Denver, I grew up playing in forests, wading through rivers, and exploring mountains.
 Despite that, I spent much of my 20s in big cities across North America, losing myself in corporate skyscrapers and cramped subway cars.
 Fortunately, every time I came home, I found myself again — in those same forests, rivers, and mountains.